Eagles trade 3rd-round pick to Lions for Golden Tate

 The Eagles acquired the 30-year-old wide receiver nicknamed "Showtime" from the Detroit Lions for a 2019 third-round draft pick on Tuesday.
 Tate has 44 catches for 517 yards and three touchdowns this season.

-He joins Alshon Jeffery, Nelson Agholor and Jordan Matthews, giving Carson Wentz another target.
+He joins Alshon Jeffery, Nelson Agholor and Jordan Matthews, giving Carson Wentz another target to go along with tight ends Zach Ertz and Dallas Goedert.

+"This is a guy we've had so much respect for," Eagles personnel boss Howie Roseman said.
+"I think our fans, our team, just getting him here, seeing what he brings on the field, off the field, to the practice field, the competitiveness, that's what we're looking for.
+It's just going to raise the level of everyone."

 Tate wrote on Twitter: "It's been real DETROIT!
 I'll love ya forever.
 Philly Philly let's get it!!"
 He then posted a GIF of fictional Philly icon Rocky Balboa jumping up and down on the steps of the Art Museum with the caption: "Mood."